o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 <CODE ENDS>
 ~~~~~~~~~~

-# Data Model   {#datamodel}
+# Data Model (DM)   {#datamodel}

-This data model implements the Information Model defined in {{infomodel}} for the interface, device, and control-plane components.
-It is a device-local (network element) operational state model: counters are scoped to a single device (interfaces and control plane).
+This DM implements the IM defined in {{infomodel}} for the interface, device, and control-plane components.
+It is a device model per {{Section 2.1 of ?RFC8969}}.
+Specifically, it is a device-local (network element) operational state model: counters are scoped to a single device (interfaces and control plane).

 ## Structure {#datamodel-structure}

-There is a direct mapping between the Information Model components and their data model implementations, with each component in the hierarchy represented by corresponding YANG containers and leaf data nodes.
+There is a direct mapping between the IM components and their DM implementations, with each component in the hierarchy represented by corresponding YANG containers and leaf data nodes.
 The abstract tree is shown in {{tree-dm-abstract}}.

 ~~~~~~~~~~
 module: ietf-packet-discard-reporting